igutierrezm/PolyaGammaSamplers.jl/README.md

 [PolyaGammaSamplers.jl](https://github.com/igutierrezm/PolyaGammaSamplers.jl)
 defines a sampler.
-This means that [PolyaGammaSamplers.jl](https://github.com/igutierrezm/PolyaGammaSamplers.jl) concentrates on sampling (instead of defining the pdf, cdf and the quantiles of the Polya-Gamma distribution, for example).
+This means that [PolyaGammaSamplers.jl](https://github.com/igutierrezm/PolyaGammaSamplers.jl) concentrates on sampling (instead of implementing the density for example).
 The user can learn more about the difference between samplers and distributions [here](https://juliastats.org/Distributions.jl/stable/types/).

 ## References